Oriole Park at Camden Yards - Baltimore Orioles

 Extras 5

-Babe Ruth was born here in Baltimore and his childhood home is mere blocks away.
-He attended school at St. Mary’s Industrial School for Boys nearby and actually spent time on the very spot of Oriole Park at Camden Yards.
+Babe Ruth's connection to Baltimore is profound; his childhood home is located just a few blocks from the ballpark.
+He also attended the old St. Mary's Industrial School for Boys nearby and is said to have spent time on the very grounds where Oriole Park at Camden Yards now stands.

 Final Thoughts